ryanhihi/101460443_comp3123_labtest2/README.md

 This app uses the OpenWeatherMap API, which requires an API key added in .env file

 ### Reference
-Background image retireved from  https://www.pexels.com/search/weather/
+Background image retireved from  Photo by Johannes Plenio from Pexels: https://www.pexels.com/photo/island-during-golden-hour-and-upcoming-storm-1118873/